-AZ Ethnic Studies Network is a statewide network of educators and concerned individuals who are participating in regional groups to educate the public about Ethnic Studies and why it is a necessary part of educating Arizona students to be critical thinkers prepared to work in an increasingly complex global society.
+AZ Ethnic Studies Network was a statewide network of educators and concerned individuals who participated (between 2012-2016) in regional groups to educate the public about Ethnic Studies and why it is a necessary part of educating Arizona students to be critical thinkers prepared to work in an increasingly complex global society.

 Beyond Boundaries, housed in the Ethnic Studies program at Northern Arizona University, provides students, faculty, and community members with the opportunity to experience, collaborate, make media and discuss border crossings and disruptions, decolonial praxis, identity, and community formations across multiple borderlands.
 Beyond Boundaries is conceived as a campus-community initiative that will bring speakers, activists, media makers, and artists to the NAU campus and beyond with the hopes of inciting dialogue, transformation and creating the possibilities for shifting research paradigms.
 I founded and directed the project between 2015-2016.

 Between 2013-2015, entre nosOTR@S was an Arizona based collective that created community embedded events in collaboration with Chicana/Latina/Indigenous women and gender non-conforming artists.
-We fostered critical dialogues around gender, sexuality, race, class, and cultura across borders.
+Born out of a Gender and the Borderlands class I taught at ASU, we fostered critical dialogues around gender, sexuality, race, class, and cultura across borders.
 Click here to view a 3 Day Series Event dedicated to Chicanaartivism, Música, and Dialogue.

 A member between 2013-2017, the Quetzal Co-op is based out of the NAHUACALLI – A Cultural Embassy of Indigenous Peoples that supports local-global holistic indigenous community development initiatives in accord with the principle of Community Ecology and Self Determination, the co-op sells just trade whole-bean locally roasted coffee.